Health / Social Welfare

 The hospital provides a wide range of services in various specialties of Western and Chinese medicines, as well as other high quality services in its clinics, including International Medical Service, Specialist Centre of Chinese Medicine Faculty, Executive Health Management Centre, Integrated Rehabilitation Service Centre, Sleep Disorder Management Centre, Medical Imaging Diagnostic Centre, Clinical Laboratory Diagnostic Centre, Endoscopy Centre, Preventive Medicine, Integrated Chinese and Western Medicine Oncology Treatment Service, Electrocardiography Room, Interventional Catheterisation Room, Operating Room, Intensive Care Unit and Inpatient Department.

 The Social Welfare Bureau has established five social services centres in Macao, providing individuals and families in need with general community services, including personal and family counselling, financial aid, round-the-clock support, disaster relief and referral services.
-The Bureau also provides counselling and round-the-clock support, legal consultation services for individuals enduring domestic violence, emotional disturbance and problems in health, study, work, family, marriage and social life.
+The Bureau also provides counselling and round-the-clock support, legal consultation services for individuals enduring domestic violence, emotional disturbance, suicide and problems in family, marriage, growth and social life.
 The hotline counselling service is responsible for immediate emotional relief and guidance to further in-person counselling.

 To enhance welfare recipients’ incentives to work and to encourage them to re-enter the labour market, the Social Welfare Bureau has distributed the subsidies on a regular basis and continued to co-operate with non-governmental organisations in implementing the Community Employment Assistance Scheme and Positive Life Service Programme, providing, in addition, career counselling and job matching services.